 A genuine and subsisting relationship is one that is real, continuing, and committed.
 "Genuine" means the relationship was not entered into primarily for immigration purposes.
 "Subsisting" means it is ongoing and the couple intend to live together permanently.
 The Home Office assesses this through evidence of shared life, communication, financial interdependence, and future plans together.

 The "genuine and subsisting" requirement appears in paragraph R-LTRP.1.1(d)(i) of the Immigration Rules and applies to all partner visa applications.
-It is the foundation of every UK spouse visa and partner visa application.
+It is the foundation of every spouse settlement visa and partner visa application.
 The Home Office caseworker will examine your evidence holistically to determine whether your relationship meets this standard.

 How Does the Home Office Assess a Genuine Relationship?